 The current CPD requirement is 31 points per year - for information see CPD requirements

-The Mediators' Institute requires all Certified and Practitioner Members to hold appropriate insurance for their practice.
+The Mediators' Institute requires all Members and Advanced Members to hold appropriate insurance for their practice.

 Professional Indemnity Insurance.